aldainakrissy-ah/pm-backend/README.md

 ## Configuration
 - **src/main/resources/application.properties**: Contains configuration properties for the Spring Boot application, including database connection settings and JPA configurations.

-## Docker Configuration
-- **Dockerfile**: Instructions for building a Docker image for the Spring Boot application.
-- **.dockerignore**: Specifies files and directories to ignore when building the Docker image.

 ## Build and Run